 Finally, there are several things we don’t know that need to be fully researched before this vaccine becomes a medical tool:

 - How long does it last?
 Does the autoimmune disease return after a few years or decades?

 - Does the patient still need to use insulin (even at a lower dose) to maintain proper blood glucose levels?
-Faustman’s team was unable to determine actual levels of insulin since currently available analytical techniques cannot tell the difference between injected and endogenous insulin.
+Faustman’s team was unable to determine actual levels of insulin since currently, available analytical techniques cannot tell the difference between injected and self-produced insulin.